-We'll show you how to access information about financial support.
-Remember, if you have any questions or concerns about financing your University education don't hesitate to get in touch with our dedicated teams who are always ready to help even before you've applied
+There's a wealth of financial support for you at CCCU.
+Remember, if you have any questions or concerns about financing your university education, don't hesitate to get in touch with our dedicated teams who are always ready to help even before you've applied.

 Course fees do vary depending on the course you're studying and can be found on the course page under Fees.
 You can search for your course here.